-It is important for me to say that this forecast is predicated on the assumption that the FOMC takes a very patient approach to reducing policy accommodation.
+It is important for me to say that this forecast is predicated on the assumption that the FOMC takes a very patient approach to reducing policy accommodation - that is, we will be patient about when we first increase the federal funds rate and be patient about setting the pace of rate increases once we have begun to move.
 Let me elaborate on why I think this is appropriate.

 I see two important and divergent ways my forecast could go wrong.
 One is that I may be overestimating the underlying strength in the real economy, so that a successful and sustained exit from the ZLB may be more difficult than I currently believe.
-Guarding against this risk calls for a more patient removal of accommodation.
+Guarding against this risk calls for slower removal of accommodation.
 The second is that I may be wrong about the inflation outlook, and we could be poised for a much larger rise in inflation than I am forecasting.
 This risk calls for more aggressive rate hikes.